webrecorder/wacz-auth-spec/spec.md

 For partial/on-demand loading, step 1) is modified as WARC files are not fully loaded and can not be validated against the hash.

-Insetad, for each WARC record, verify the hash of the loaded WARC record with the hash specified in the CDXJ index.
+Instead, for each WARC record, verify the hash of the loaded WARC record with the hash specified in the CDXJ index.
 If using a compressed CDXJ index, also verify the hash of each compressed CDXJ block with the IDX index.
 (See the CDXJ specification for more details).